George Tamaro

 George J. Tamaro is an American civil engineer.

-He graduated in 1961 with a master's degree in civil engineering at the P.C.
+He obtained a bachelor's degree in civil engineering from Manhattan College in 1959 and graduated in 1961 with a master's degree in civil engineering at the P.C.
 Rossin College of Engineering and Applied Science.

+In 1963, he won a fellowship to spend a year in Italy studying under Pier Luigi Nervi.

-He is the 2005 recipient of the John Fritz Medal awarded by the American Association of Engineering Societies.
+Tamaro is the 2005 recipient of the John Fritz Medal awarded by the American Association of Engineering Societies.